Transport, Access & Logistics

 The new Life and Mind project supports the wider University Science Area Masterplan and Oxford City Council’s Connecting Oxford planning vision.

-For both organisations, their main policies relating to movement and access focus on pedestrianising the area, with existing car parking spaces phased out, bicycle parking opportunities increased and access to public transport facilities improved, including the potential introduction of a bus stop on South Parks Road.
+For both organisations, key policies relating to movement and site access focus on pedestrianisation, with car parking spaces minimised or avoided, bicycle parking prioritised, and access to public transport facilities improved, including the potential introduction of a new bus stop on South Parks Road.

 Oxfordshire County Council travel plan drivers

-The siting and massing of the building leads occupants and visitors via a public space at the corner of South Parks Road and St Cross Road towards a main entrance near the centre of the site.
+The siting and massing of The Life and Mind Building leads occupants and visitors via a public space at the corner of South Parks Road and St Cross Road, towards a main entrance close to the centre of the site.

 A landscaped stepped portion of the plaza provides managed access to teaching and conference spaces at the lower ground.

-A discrete entrance along St Cross Road provides occasional access by invite for vulnerable patients and their companions that visit the mental health research groups of Experimental Psychology.
+A discrete entrance along St Cross Road will provide occasional access, by prior agreement, for vulnerable patients and their companions to visit the mental health research groups of Experimental Psychology.

 A layby zone along South Parks Road allows vehicles to drop-off visitors.